cyberphone/saturn/PSD2.md

 ### Business Issues
 There are already many and *quite successful* "pre-PSD2" mobile payment systems on the market.
-Unfortunately *none of these efforts seem to have enjoyed much success outside of their original national setting*.
+Unfortunately, *none of these efforts seem to have enjoyed much success outside of their original national setting*.
 A major reason why this may not change either is because they depend on third-party wallet services, creating considerable *friction* in the market.